 The OAC is composed of representatives from all 10 Canadian provinces and acts as an opticians' advocacy group.
 As an example, the OAC undertakes initiatives related to education - including primary education, continuing education and advanced practice.
 The essential thrust of the OAC is to take a pro-active interest in all matters that have the potential to affect Canadian opticians both positively and negatively and to promote a favourable outcome for opticians.
 Funding for the OAC is based upon membership dues and monies raised from member benefit initiatives.

-AssociationsIn five of the Canadian provinces the duties of regulatory body and association are fulfilled by separate entities.
+AssociationsIn eight of the Canadian provinces the duties of regulatory body and association are fulfilled by separate entities.
 The College is the regulatory body and the Association serves as provincial advocate for opticians.
-In each of the other five provinces there exists only a regulatory body, which may in those cases be referred to as an association.
+In each of the other two provinces there exists only a regulatory body, which may in those cases may complete the work of an association.